What Are Stems in Music Production?

 What are song stems, how do you use them, and where can you find them?
-If you’re in music production, you’re likely familiar with the term, and if you’re an avid video creator, you might also be aware of this powerful feature.
+If you’re in the music production or content creation business, you’re likely familiar with the term.

-For those who aren’t familiar, learning how to use stems might be a bit daunting.
+For those who aren’t up to speed, learning how to use stems might be a bit daunting.
 You can either choose from one entirely produced audio track or work with a bunch of files labeled as stems – many choose not to use them, as it adds extra work.
 However, knowing what song stems are and how to use them will help you improve your content.

 What are stems?